fasanga/cicd-pipeline-train-schedule-gradle/README.md

     npm install

-Then, you can run the app at all time that you chose with:
+Then, you can run the app at with:

     npm start